 Manufacturing is a unique industry with challenges that may seem incompatible with a standard cloud-based ERP solution.
 Because of this, many companies still misunderstand the cloud and wind up missing out on its benefits.
-If you’re still on the fence about switching to the cloud, consider how properly planned ERP for manufacturing gives the lie to common myths.
+If you’re still on the fence about switching to the cloud, consider how properly-planned ERP for manufacturing busts the common myths.

 Cloud-Based ERP is Expensive

 It’s easy to look at the monthly cost of cloud ERP and conclude that the price is too high.
 However, this method of assessment fails to take into account the long-term costs of maintaining onsite ERP systems.
 You not only have to invest in physical infrastructure and software at the outset but also handle all future hardware and software upgrades.
 Servers must be replaced when they fail, and there’s always the chance of damaging data loss when this happens.
 Switching to ERP in the cloud puts the task of maintenance in the hands of the provider, freeing up resources on your end and reducing overall costs.

 The Cloud Lacks Security

 Past problems with cloud security have left the lingering impression that all cloud services are unsafe.
 Today’s cloud providers have come a long way, and maintain security using:

 - Two-factor authentication

 - Encryption of data on both ends and during transfer